apache/incubator-heron/heron/cli/src/python/README.md

 4. support for positional arguments
-   	* HeronRC parser doesnt support positional arguments at this time.
-However, if there is a need to configure positional arguments in heron rc, we can do so by configuring their optional equivalents.
-Let's consider the following example for submitting the example topology to the local cluster via heron-cli it would be done through the following command line :
+   	* HeronRC parser doesnt support positional arguments at this time. if the positional arguments for a given subparser were masquerading as optional equivalents, the parser will fail with a hard error. see pattern h
-             ```
-                heron submit local --verbose ~/.heron/examples/heron-examples.jar com.twitter.heron.examples.ExclamationTopology ExclamationTopology
-             ```

-            the same can be configured in heron rc by the following entry:

-            ```
-heron:submit:local --verbose  --topology-file-name ~/.heron/examples/heron-examples.jar  --topology-class-name com.twitter.heron.examples.ExclamationTopology --topology-name ExclamationTopology
-	    ```

-	    you can get the optional equivalents of a command through help : ex: heron submit help

 ##Assumptions:
 command and role/cluster/env are positional arguments and are in #1 and #2 to all heron RC supported applications